-- Elementary algebra or Algebra 1
+- Elementary algebra

-- Advanced algebra or Algebra 2
+- Advanced algebra

 - Two- and three-dimensional geometry

-Goals of the mathematics requirement
+Goals of the requirement

 - An awareness of special goals of mathematics, such as clarity and brevity (e.g., via symbols and precise definitions), parsimony (removing irrelevant detail), universality (claims must be true in all possible cases, not just most or all known cases) and objectivity (students should ask “Why?” and accept answers based on reason, not authority).

 - One-year mathematics courses taken over three or four semesters are acceptable to meet the mathematics (“c”) subject requirement, but credit will be granted for only one year (or two semesters) of work.
-For students utilizing this pattern, all grades awarded by the school are averaged in the GPA calculation.
+For students using this pattern, all grades awarded by the school are averaged in the GPA calculation.

 Other options for satisfying the “c” subject requirement